 The easiest way, but also the most time consuming, is to let the turkey sit in the refrigerator for a couple of days.
-The general rule of thumb: about five hours of thaw time per pound.
+The general rule of thumb is about five hours of thaw time per pound.

 If you’re short on time, place it in a large, leak-proof plastic bag and immerse the turkey completely in a cold-water bath and refresh the water every thirty minutes.
 For this method, it takes about an hour for every pound of turkey.
 (For example, if you have a ten-pound turkey, it will take ten hours.)

-Note: If your turkey is partially thawed, be sure to keep an eye on it and check for thawing as you go.
+Note: If the turkey is partially thawed, be sure to keep an eye on it and check for thawing as you go.
 After thawing, check turkey cavity and remove anything inside.

 Prep Your Turkey